aiomorphic/vscode-copytoolbar/README.md

 # FastPaste toolbar

-**FastPaste** is a lightning-fast Visual Studio Code extension tailored for developers who frequently interact with AI models like GPT or Claude.
-With a fully customizable toolbar, **FastPaste** empowers you to swiftly copy file paths, content, and entire project structures, making it the perfect tool for seamless AI-driven coding.
+**FastPaste** is the Visual Studio Code extension for developers who want to supercharge their productivity when working with AI tools like ChatGPT and Claude.
+It's not just about copying file paths or content—it's about providing AI with the precise context it needs to give you accurate, relevant, and actionable responses.
+Whether you're fixing bugs, adding features, or exploring code, FastPaste ensures you're not wasting time or money.

+## Why FastPaste is Essential

+When you're working on large production projects with complex codebases, providing your AI tools with the right context is crucial.
+Overly broad context questions to AI often result in generic suggestions that miss the mark, leading to frustration and wasted time.
+But by using **FastPaste**, you can quickly copy and paste relevant code snippets, entire modules, or project structures directly into your AI chat, making your interactions with tools like ChatGPT or Claude much more efficient.

+### Key Benefits:

+- **Enhanced AI Responses**: By providing the exact code context, you ensure that AI tools give you targeted, useful answers, improving your coding efficiency.
+- **Cost Efficiency**: Use the chat-based version of AI tools, which is often cheaper and better optimized for large context handling compared to API-based solutions that charge per token.
+- **Faster Workflow**: Quickly select and copy just the relevant parts of your project, paste them into your AI chat, and get accurate, actionable code changes without the need to sift through irrelevant information.

 ## Features

 - **Instant Copy Commands**:
-    - **File Path & Content**: Copy the file path and content of the active file with a single click, perfect for pasting directly into GPT or Claude.
+    - <svg width="16" height="16" viewBox="0 0 16 16" fill="currentColor" xmlns="http://www.w3.org/2000/svg"><path d="m4 4l1-1h5.414L14 6.586V14l-1 1H5l-1-1zm9 3l-3-3H5v10h8z"/><path d="M3 1L2 2v10l1 1V2h6.414l-1-1z"/></svg> **File Path & Content**: Copy the file path and content of the active file in one click.
-    - **Folder Content**: Quickly copy all code files within a folder, while respecting `.gitignore` rules, to provide comprehensive context to AI models.
+    - <svg width="16" height="16" viewBox="0 0 16 16" fill="currentColor" xmlns="http://www.w3.org/2000/svg"><path d="M2 11h1V6.99H2zm1-5.01V5.5l.5-.5h4.43l.43.25.43.75h5.71l.5.5v8l-.5.5h-11l-.5-.5V12H1.5l-.5-.5v-9l.5-.5h4.42l.44.25.43.75h5.71l.5.5V6l-1-.03V4H6.5l-.43-.25L5.64 3H2v2.99zm5.07.76L7.64 6H4v3h3.15l.41-.74L8 8h6V7H8.5zM7.45 10H4v4h10V9H8.3l-.41.74z"/></svg> **Folder Content**: Copy all code files within a folder, respecting .gitignore rules, to provide comprehensive context to AI models.
+Copy entire module contents to provide AI models with the necessary context without sharing the entire codebase.
-    - **Project Structure & Docs**: Generate a clear overview of your project's structure using AST analysis and copy all relevant documentation files to streamline your interactions with AI models.
+    - <svg width="16" height="16" viewBox="0 0 16 16" fill="currentColor" xmlns="http://www.w3.org/2000/svg"><path d="M2 2L1 3v3l1 1h12l1-1V3l-1-1zm0 1h12v3H2zm-1 7l1-1h3l1 1v3l-1 1H2l-1-1zm2 0H2v3h3v-3zm7 0l1-1h3l1 1v3l-1 1h-3l-1-1zm2 0h-1v3h3v-3z"/></svg> **Project Structure & Docs**: Generate and copy your project's structure using AST analysis, ensuring AI understands the full scope of your project.
-- **Customizable Toolbar**: Customize your toolbar to align with your workflow, giving you one-click access to essential copy commands.
 - **Remote Explorer Compatibility**: Fully compatible with SSH-connected remote environments, making it effortless to copy and paste code, even when working on remote servers or virtual machines.

-## Why Choose FastPaste?

-If you frequently engage with AI tools like ChatGPT or Claude, **FastPaste** is the ultimate solution to accelerate your workflow.
-Whether you're debugging code, seeking AI assistance, or sharing project details, **FastPaste** ensures you can copy and paste your content faster than ever before.

-## Use Cases

-- **Rapid File Sharing**: Share file paths and content with AI models in seconds, making debugging and AI-driven coding sessions more efficient.
-- **Effortless Module Context**: Copy entire module contents to provide AI models with the necessary context without sharing the entire codebase.
-- **Streamlined Project Overview**: Quickly generate and copy project structures and documentation for enhanced AI interaction and project presentation.
+- **File Explorer Context Menu**: Select several files in File Explorer and use the `Copy File Path and Content` command to quickly share relevant code with AI tools.

 ### Toolbar screenshot